Chronovyan/4everCode/docs/core/Programming as Temporal Weaving.md

 ### Beyond Algorithmic Thinking

 Traditional programming emphasizes algorithmic thinking – the logical decomposition of problems into sequential steps.
-While Chronovyan incorporates this approach (particularly in Conformist patterns), it extends far beyond it to embrace what might be called *temporal awareness*– a state of consciousness that perceives and engages with the multidimensional nature of time.
+While Chronovyan incorporates this approach (particularly in Conformist patterns), it extends far beyond it to embrace what might be called *temporal awareness* – a state of consciousness that perceives and engages with the multidimensional nature of time.

 The development of this awareness follows a progression:

-1.**Novice Awareness**: Understanding the basic concepts and syntax of temporal manipulation
+1. **Novice Awareness**: Understanding the basic concepts and syntax of temporal manipulation
 2. **Practitioner Awareness**: Developing intuition for temporal patterns and resource dynamics
 3. **Artisan Awareness**: Perceiving the subtle interactions between temporal threads
 4. **Master Awareness**: Directly experiencing the tapestry as a living, responsive entity